 Why fantasy fiction?

 I like it, it’s as much fun to write as it is to read.
 Also, when I started writing, it was something I felt confident about tackling with the resources I had to hand in terms of imagination and books of my own.
 I might have written crime or historical fiction but these needed the kind of research that was a total non-starter with two small boys in tow.
-These days, now that my sons have grown up, I am certainly interested in exploring other genres.
+These days, now that my sons have grown up, I am certainly exploring other genres.
 You may like to take a look at the ‘Philocles‘ mysteries set in classical Greece, if you enjoy historical crime fiction…

 How do you set about writing a book?